Managing big data creates several challenges for data infrastructure teams:

 Qubole Data Service further reduces compute costs via cloud storage I/O optimizations and faster query times.

-5. Greater Fault tolerance, resilience, disaster recovery
+5. Greater Fault tolerance, resilience, and disaster recovery

-The cloud is more fault tolerant and resilient than on-premises solutions.
+The cloud is more fault-tolerant and resilient than on-premises solutions.
 It allows enterprises to recover more quickly in the event of a disaster.
 If there’s a node failure or issue with a cluster, teams can seamlessly provision a new node or spin up a cluster in an alternate location.
 By automating this process, data teams spend less time on maintenance and can focus more on business needs.

 6. Up-to-Date Security